MihirPanpatil/Distributed-LLM-Inferencing/README.md

 - **Master Node (Hub)**: Acts as the centralized controller and the single point of inference for the user.
 - **Worker Nodes**: Operate on the local network and connect to the Master Node.

+## Project Structure

+The project is organized into the following main components:

+- **master/**: Contains the Django-based Master Node implementation that:
+  - Manages the web dashboard for user interaction
+  - Coordinates inference tasks across worker nodes
+  - Handles model management and sharding configuration
+  - Processes result aggregation from workers

+- **worker/**: Contains the Flask-based Worker Node implementation that:
+  - Loads and runs LLM inference tasks
+  - Manages local model caching
+  - Handles tensor parallelism for distributed inference
+  - Reports status and results back to the master node

+- **docker-compose.yml**: Defines the multi-container Docker application with:
+  - Service definitions for master and worker nodes
+  - Network configuration for node communication
+  - Volume mappings for persistent model storage
+  - Environment variable settings for customization

+This modular architecture allows for easy scaling by adding more worker nodes as needed, while maintaining a single point of control through the master node.

 ## Prerequisites

 - Python 3.9 or higher